Anomaly Detection (with AI) in Manufacturing

 The manufacturing industry landscape has changed significantly with the intervention of technology.
 Low volume, highly personalized product work orders are replacing old high-volume non-personalized ones.
 With the market being highly demanding, extremely competitive at scale, hyperconnected and dynamic, it is a coherent need within the industry to improve and optimize all manufacturing processes.
 As a result, OEE emerged as one of the most important performance measuring indicators in modern manufacturing facilities.

-OEE is a benchmark indicator of how effectively a manufacturing operation is utilized compared to its full potential.
+Also, manufacturing operations can effectively compare their utilization to its full potential through OEE, which serves as a benchmark indicator.
 It’s an industry standard for measuring manufacturing operation productivity.
 For example, a production line with an OEE score of 100% would produce goods with zero defects (quality), as fast as it can (performance), and with no downtime (availability).
 A 100% OEE is an ideal scenario that is not practically possible to achieve.

 Organizations are leveraging AI-powered anomaly detection techniques for real-time condition-based monitoring of the industrial equipment in their production line to identify the most important areas for OEE improvement.
 An OEE score of 85% or above is considered world-class, which is an achievable goal for organizations leveraging the power of AI.